SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 With all three of these systems, you can move across multiple cogs at once by holding in the appropriate paddle or lever until it moves it where you want.
 In some systems, you can even program it to move a specific number of cogs when you hold it in.
 I’ve never found this particularly useful but it’s there if, for example, you ride a lot in the middle cogs and want to dump a bunch of gears when you hit a hill or want to shift up quickly to a much harder one when you crest the hill or pull ahead for a breakaway or sprint.

-Ergonomics is a fancy sounding word that means the study of how people interact with things with a focus on efficiency and safety.
+Ergonomics is a fancy-sounding word that means the study of how people interact with things with a focus on efficiency and safety.
 Applied to groupsets, the term is often dumbed down to mean how your hands feel shifting, braking, and resting while wrapped around your hoods and, to a lesser degree, in the drops.
-That works for me.
+That description works for me.

 Those last two words make for an oxymoronic phrase… I know, but here goes.